 ARTICLE IX.
 MINISTER

 1. Primary Duties.
 The Minister is responsible for the conduct of worship services within the Church and for the Church’s spiritual interests and affairs.
-The Minister shall have freedom of the pulpit as well as freedom to express his or her opinions outside the pulpit.
-The Minister shall act as chief administrative officer.
+The Minister shall have freedom of the pulpit as well as freedom to express his or her opinions outside the pulpit without sanction.
+The Minister shall act as chief administrative officer and supervise staff.
 The minister shall be an ex-officio and non-voting member of the Board, and of all committees.

 2. Calling.
 The Minister shall be called upon recommendation of the Ministerial Search Committee and by a four-fifths (4/5) majority of members of the Church present at any meeting legally called for the purpose.